wolfSSL/wolfBoot/docs/measured_boot.md

 Recommendations for choosing a PCR index:

-- During development it is recommended to use PCR16 that is intented for testing.
+- During development it is recommended to use PCR16 that is intended for testing.
 - In production, if you are running a bare-metal firmware or RTOS, you could use almost all PCRs(PCR0-15), except the one for DRTM and Trusted OS(PCR17-23).
 - If you are running Linux or Windows, PCR12-15 can be chosen for production